bbbdragon/python-pype-lang/README.md

 ## Callables

-A callable is any callable function or object in Python3.
+A callable is any callable function or callable object in Python3.

 ~~~~
 from pype import pype

+add1=lambda x:x+1

 pype(1,add1) <=> add1(1) <=> 2
 ~~~~